vegaprotocol/documentation/docs/concepts/vega-protocol.md

 * If the above conditions are not met, the proposal will be rejected and will not be available for a vote. **You'll need to fix and re-submit the proposal.**

 #### 4. Voting
-VEGA tokenholders can vote for or against any active proposals, as long as they tokens they want to vote with are associated with their key.
+VEGA tokenholders can vote for or against any active proposals, as long as the tokens they want to vote with are associated with their key.
 It's not necessary to nominate validators, but the tokens must be associated to the Vega key used for voting.

 * The number of tokens associated with the voting key determines how much weight the vote has (and for 'market parameter change' proposals, liquidity providers' market share is also taken into account).
 * Each Vega public key with a non-zero token balance gets one vote, and the key votes with the full weight of all the tokens that key has staked.
 * Tokens used for voting are not locked or transferred: they can be used for staking as well as for voting on any/all active proposals.
-* While the voting period is open, a public key can vote multiple times but only the most recent vote will count at the proposal's close.
+* While the voting period is open, a public key can vote multiple times, but only the most recent vote will count at the proposal's close.
 * The Vega key used for voting will need to have more than 0 tokens when a vote is submitted, as well as when votes are counted at the proposal's closing date/time, otherwise the vote is disregarded.

 ##### How the outcome is calculated